shreyan001/KrossSwap/README.md

 ## Introduction

-KrossSwap is an innovative solution for cross-chain cryptocurrency swaps, leveraging the power of AI and the Chainflip SDK.
-Designed to operate autonomously, KrossSwap not only simplifies the swapping process but also sustains its operations through brokerage earnings.
-This project is a submission for the Autonomous AI Hackathon, showcasing the potential of decentralized AI nodes in the Web3 ecosystem.
+KrossSwap is a non-custodial AI-powered cross-chain swap assistant that leverages the Chainflip SDK and LLM technology.
+Through natural conversations, users can generate payment channels and execute swaps by simply scanning QR codes in the Telegram web app.
+The system is fully transparent - users can verify all transactions on the Chainflip Explorer with guidance from the AI agent.
+What sets KrossSwap apart is its self-sustaining model: the bot autonomously manages operational costs by using Lit Protocol to direct brokerage commissions towards node server expenses and LLM API costs via smart contracts.
+This project demonstrates how AI can make DeFi more accessible while maintaining true decentralization and self-sovereignty.

 ## Vision

-KrossSwap aims to revolutionize cross-chain cryptocurrency swaps by combining artificial intelligence with Chainflip's powerful SDK.
-Our vision is to make complex blockchain operations as simple as sending a text message, accessible to users of all experience levels.
+KrossSwap reimagines cross-chain swaps by combining conversational AI with non-custodial infrastructure.
+Our vision is to make DeFi accessible through natural dialogue while ensuring users maintain complete control of their funds.
+The system sustains itself through automated commission-based payments, creating a truly autonomous and user-friendly cross-chain bridge.

 ## How It Works